Looking for an acronym? Please see the acronyms listing.

-A planned sequence of academic courses and experiences leading to a degree, a recommendation for a state license, or some other credential that entitles the holder to perform professional education services in schools.
+A planned sequence of academic courses and experiences leading to a degree, a recommendation for a state license, or some other credential that entitles the holder to perform professional education services in a P-12 setting.
 Educator preparation providers (EPPs) may offer a number of program options (for example, elementary education, special education, secondary education in specific subject areas, etc.).

 A separate status from National Recognition provided by SPAs, program approval is the distinction granted by a state government agency when an educator preparation provider (EPP) program meets the state’s standards and/or requirements.
 Program approval can encompass continuous review or one-time approval.

 Any candidate who exited an educator preparation program by successfully satisfying the requirements of the Educator Preparation Provider (EPP).
 (See Completer.)

 Program Review with National Recognition.